0xmahdirostami/0xmahdirostami/README.md

 ### Hello there!! 👋

+- I'm a web3 security researcher and hacker.
-I hold a master's degree in Computer Science, specialising in machine learning and data science, and I'm now a web3 security researcher and hacker.
+- I hold a master's degree in Computer Science, specialising in machine learning and data science.

-Focused on Solana/Solidity/Vyper/Rust codebases.
+- Focused on Solana/Solidity/Vyper/Rust codebases.

+For audits portfolio, check audits repo.